ESMValGroup/ESMValTool/doc/sphinx/source/community/diagnostic.rst

 For further inspiration, check out the already :ref:`available recipes and diagnostics <recipes>`.

+There is a directory
+`esmvaltool/diag_scripts/shared <https://github.com/ESMValGroup/ESMValTool/tree/master/esmvaltool/diag_scripts/shared>`_
+for code that is shared by many diagnostics.
+This directory contains code for creating common plot types, generating output file names, selecting input data, and other commonly needed functions.
+See :ref:`api_shared` for the documentation of the shared Python code.

 Re-using existing code
 ======================
 Always make sure your code is or can be released under a license that is compatible with the Apache 2.0 license.